ethanwright96/ethanwright96/README.md

 - 👋 Hi, I’m @ethanwright96
-- 🧠 I’m interested in neuroscience and health analytics.
+- 🧠 I’m interested in decision science, health & neuroscience analytics.
 - 🌱 I’m currently learning data science methods with Python, SQL, & R.
-- 🔬 I aspire to contribute to science in robust business environments that has palpible positive social impacts.
+- 🔬 I aspire to contribute to science in robust business environments with positive social impact.
-- 💞️ I’m looking to collaborate on data science projects involving health-related data as well as resource optimization problems.
+- 💞️ I’m looking to network with experienced data professionals and connect with other junior data scientists to cocreate projects.

   ![alt](brain.jpg)